hartwigmedical/hmftools/linx/README.md

 ### Linx terminology and conventions for linking proximate breakends

 #### Assembled vs Inferred links
 In Linx, ‘links’ are chromosomal segments flanked by cis phased junctions which are predicted to form part of a single derivative chromosome.
-Assembled links are those that were called in a single assembly by GRIDSS and are very high confidence somatically phased.
+Assembled links are those that were called in a single assembly by GRIDSS and are very high confidence phased.
 Transitive links are not fully assembled by GRIDSS but there is discordant read pair evidence supporting the link as a whole.
 All other links are inferred, based on proximity, topology and copy number characteristics using the chaining logic described below.

 #### Templated Insertions
 We have adopted the term ‘templated insertion’ as has been used previously to describe any piece of DNA which is a templated sequence from a section of the ref genome flanked by breakends on either side inserted elsewhere (either locally or on a remote chromosome) into a chain to form part of a derivative chromosome.
 The inserted DNA may be either cut (causing disruption) or copied from the template.